 A word to the wise: You will not get your bill until you ask for it.
 "L'addition, s'il vous plais."
 The waiters will not interrupt your dinner or your conversation so you must ask for the bill.
 If you don't, you may sit there all night waiting for it.
-Its' considered rude to put it on the table while you are eating or talking . . . cultural difference.
+It's considered rude to put it on the table while you are eating or talking . . . cultural difference.
 This is unfortunately slowly changing but is still the norm.

 The service charge is usually added to the bill .
 Check for the words "Service compris" or just "SC" to see if service is included.
 It is okay to round up the amount to the nearest euro.

 The institution of the French cafe has taken a beating from fast food and the frenetic pace of modern life ... yet some of the cafes survive and thrive!